RdjStark/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-I used a mix of previous recorded images and my own driving behaviour, I recorder two laps myself paying attention to drive in the center.
-Here are some examples:
+I used a mix of previous recorded images and my own driving behaviour, I recorder two laps myself paying attention to drive in the center. <br/>
+Here are some examples:<br/>
 ![alt text][center1]
 ![alt text][center2]

 Then I recorder recovery maneuvers.

-For eaxample, pulling back from the side...
+For eaxample, turning back before going off-road...

 ![alt text][recovery1]
 ![alt text][recovery2]

-...or turning back before going off-road
+...or pulling back from the side

 ![alt text][recovery3]
 ![alt text][recovery4]